Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 ```

 First of all, a good news is that our gas stations, identified by an XML element `pdv` (which stand for 'point de vente' in French,
 a sales point) are given an unique Id.
+All the objects are well defined, nonetheless, a savage evolution of the format could happen.

+That's the downside of using a file API, some Rest protocols ensure that the routes will not drastically evolve over time, without a
+major version increment.
+Here the only we will catch this evolution, will be when the ETL will broke..

-Furthermore, we can see that latitude and longitudes are provided on our stations, which will make perfect for a
+Anyway, there is still some good news on the record.
+We can see that latitude and longitudes are provided on our stations, which will make
-display on a map.
+it perfect for a nice display on a map.
+I always have found, from a user perspective, that maps are better to pick some locations than
+streets nor towns names.

 Additionally, a list of element `prix` are providing somes prices and date of last update, for the related gas station.
 Some data will not be leveraged, as will not be useful for the exposed dashboard, for instance opening hours, services provided by
 the station, etc..